arminnh/ma2-multi-agent-system-robot-delivery/problem-definition.md

 Optional: AGVs cannot pass each other in one street.
 This means that once an AGV moves in one direction, other AGVs will have to move in the same direction as well.

 #### AGVs with their capabilities
-AGVs can move from and to any location in the city.
+AGVs can move from and to any position in the city.
 They can carry up to 5 pizzas at once.
 AGVs have maps and can compute paths between locations by themselves.

 #### Characteristics of tasks
-A task consists of picking up an amount of pizzas at RoboPizza before a certain time point and delivering it to a location before another time point.
+A task consists of picking up an amount of pizzas at RoboPizza before a certain time point and delivering it to a position before another time point.
 If there are more than 5 pizzas for a task, the task will have to be split up.

 #### Scale